£3,000 awarded for head injuries sustained on holiday

 Conclusion and settlement

-Liability was not admitted, but the Defendant agreed to pay compensation without progressing to Court.
+Lliability was not admitted, but the defendant agreed to pay compensation without progressing to Court.

 An out of Court settlement of £3,000 was accepted.